gtxaspec/shadowroot/README.md

 ```
   * Installation will proceed, it may take a while to download and install everything.
   * After some time it will prompt you to set a username and password.
 These will be used inside of crouton.
-  * After some more time, and the installation completes, you will see the shadow clients in the "Games" menu.
+  * After some more time, and the installation completes, enter the crouton with sudo startxfce4, and you will see the shadow clients in the "Games" menu.

 # Bugs
 * libinput doesn't work.
 What does this mean? ex. cat /dev/input/event5 (the keyboard on my chromebook) outputs nothing in the crouton, while it works in the crosh shell.
 Running fuser -v /dev/input/event5 shows chrome Xorg and hexdump using the input.